Next Wave International Next Wave International™ is a faith-based communications group >which is

 Whether America wants to see the EU in the latter light is another matter, but she must at least reach out in a multi-lateral way on key issues of security, peace and the economic situation.

-Finally, the new president will need to avoid tacking too far to the left, especially in areas like that appointment of Supreme Court justices in future and in support of highly volatile issues such as abortion rights and support for homosexual marriages.
+Finally, the new president will need to avoid tacking too far to the left, especially in areas like the appointment of Supreme Court justices.

-He must find a way forward, which respects the interests and aspirations of the majority without compromising America's moral compass for this or future generations.
+In respect of the difficult choices he will face, he must find a way forward that respects the interests and aspirations of the majority, without compromising America's moral compass for this or future generations.

-For people of faith, it is worth remembering that electing a president is not the same as 'calling a pastor' to a church.
-Presidents preside over the big tent - they must work for as broad a constituency as possible.
+Presidents preside over the big tent: they must work for as broad a constituency as possible.
 Yet we can expect - and Americans must demand - that they keep to the core values that have made their nation strong.

-We can all but hope - and pray - that America's future under Obama reaches at least partway up the high mountain of his rhetoric.
+We can all but hope that America's future under Obama reaches at least partway up the high mountain of his rhetoric.

 Copyright Mal Fletcher 2008